Adipose-secreted signaling protein: Transcript level regulation

 The formation of three stem loops is conserved in different predicted models.
-The three stem loops start from the 5' end of C20orf27 mRNA base 1 to base 27, base 56 to base 74, and base 116 to base 130.
+The three stem loops start from the 5' end of ADISSP mRNA base 1 to base 27, base 56 to base 74, and base 116 to base 130.

-The mRNA of C20orf27 has about 23 predicted mRNA binding protein binding sites which sequences are also conserved in evolution.
+The mRNA of ADISSP has about 23 predicted mRNA binding protein binding sites which sequences are also conserved in evolution.
 The names of these mRNA binding proteins are BRUNOL5, BRUNOL6, PCBP2, TARDBP, MBNL1, CUG-BP, PCBP3, PTBP1, RBM5, SRSF1, HNRNPH2, FMR1, HNRNPF, LIN28A, CPEB4, HNRNPC, HNRNPCL1, HNRNPM, HuR, RALY, PABPC1, PABPC4, SART3, and SRSF10.

 Function and clinical significance

 Interacting proteins

-Interactors of protein C20orf27 found in Y2H screen are replicase polyprotein 1ab from coronavirus, RAIYL, PHKB, FERMT2 from human.
+Interactors of protein ADISSP found in Y2H screen are replicase polyprotein 1ab from coronavirus, RAIYL, PHKB, FERMT2 from human.
 The function of replicase polyprotein 1ab is transcribing and replicating viral RNAs, and it contains the proteinases responsible for the cleavages of the polyprotein.
 The function of RAIYL, PHKB, and FERMT2 remain unknown.

 Other interactors that discovered by pull-down assays include PPP1CA, PPP1CB, PPP1CC, PPP1R7, PSME3, RBFOX2, and DMWD.
 Interactors PPP1CA, PPP1CB, PPP1CC, and PPP1R7 have similar functions.
 They involve in the regulation of a variety of cellular processes, such as cell division, glycogen metabolism, muscle contractility, protein synthesis, and HIV-1 viral transcription.
 PSME3 facilitates the MDM2-p53/TP53 interaction which promotes ubiquitination- and MDM2-dependent proteasomal degradation of p53/TP53, limiting its accumulation and resulting in inhibited apoptosis after DNA damage, and might play a role in cell cycle regulation.
 RBFOX2 regulates alternative splicing events by binding to 5'-UGCAUGU-3' elements.
 The function of DMWD is unknown.

-The above evidence suggests protein C20orf27 plays a role in cell cycle regulation, cell proliferation and differentiation, and cell survival.
+The above evidence suggests protein ADISSP plays a role in cell cycle regulation, cell proliferation and differentiation, and cell survival.

 Clinical significance

-Human protein C20orf27 and its variants have not been discovered to be associated with any diseases or disorders.
+Human protein ADISSP and its variants have not been discovered to be associated with any diseases or disorders.